SMZR 32x200 / N52 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in the industry of new technologies – are utilized in HDD drives, electric motors, medical apparatus or very advanced devices.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: